KuroruK/VClass/README.md

 The student will be shown to the main student menu after logging in.
 Here the student can select one of the following:
-• Timetable: This is the global timetable
+• Timetable: This is the global timetable.

 • Schedule: This is the individual schedule of the student based on their registered course.

 • Classes: These are the registered classes that lead to the classes class hub.
 • Chat: This is a shortcut to the group chats of each of the classes.
 Class Hubs: